Parking and Dining

 Arkansas's largest and busiest performing arts center is just across the street from TheatreSquared.
 Walton Arts Center "brings great performing artists and entertainers from around the world to Northwest Arkansas, connecting and engaging people through inspiring arts experiences."
 Programs include touring theatrical productions, live music on a large and small scale, and numerous other events.
-TheatreSquared is an educational partner and resident company with Walton Arts Center.
+Through June 2019, TheatreSquared is a resident company with Walton Arts Center.

 While TheatreSquared is currently Northwest Arkansas's only professional theatre offering a year-round performance season, the region also boasts a thriving community, youth, and experimental theatre scene.
-Trike Theatre in Bentonville and Arts Live Theatre in Fayetteville specialize in performances and training for children (learn about TheatreSquared's youth offerings here); Arts Center of the Ozarks and Arkansas Public Theatre offer quality community productions by volunteer performers year-round; and the Artist's Laboratory Theatre in Fayetteville (led by T2 Learning Programs Manager Erika Wilhite) explores storytelling through experimental theatre performances.
+Trike Theatre in Bentonville and Arts Live Theatre in Fayetteville specialize in performances and training for children (learn about TheatreSquared's youth offerings here); Arts Center of the Ozarks and Arkansas Public Theatre offer quality community productions by volunteer performers year-round; and the Artist's Laboratory Theatre in Fayetteville explores storytelling through experimental theatre performances.

 Regional Artisans & Arts Experiences